Embodied Healing

 Reconnecting with your body after sexual trauma

-Embodied Healing is an eight-week Trauma Sensitive Yoga group series to re-connect with your body and find your way home to yourself.
+Embodied Healing is an eight-week Trauma Sensitive Yoga group program supporting connection with the body and a felt sense of self.

 I feel more awake and stopped numbing